 For then there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be.Matthew 24:21

 And now Peter is saying that the sun will turn dark again, the moon will turn red again.
-Peter is warning them that which Jesus had prophesied would happen to that perverse generation – was about to happen!
-Yes they were being born-again, but that was not Peter was saying they were being saved from.
-They are being saved from the coming judgment on Israel within 40 years – one generation.
-And of course that happened finally in AD70, exactly one generation.
+Peter is warning them that which Jesus had prophesied would happen to that perverse generation!
+Yes, they were born-again, but that was not what Peter said Jesus would save them from.
+Jesus was going to protect them from the coming judgment on Israel within 40 years if they obeyed His instruction to flee the city of Jerusalem.
+And of course, that happened finally in 70CE, precisely one generation.

-When they saw the armies surrounding Jerusalem in AD67, Josephus teaches us that they felt compelled to leave the city.
+When they saw the armies surrounding Jerusalem in 67CE, Josephus teaches us that they felt compelled to leave the city.

 Therefore when you see the ‘abomination of desolation,’ spoken of by Daniel the prophet, standing in the holy place” (whoever reads, let him understand),”then let those who are in Judea flee to the mountains.Matthew 24:16

-The Roman armies were called back to Rome, and the believers fled the city of Jerusalem and were saved from a horrific massacre in AD70 when Jerusalem was sacked and the temple destroyed.
+Caesar called the Roman armies back to Rome, and the believers fled the city of Jerusalem.
+The believers’ departure saved them from a horrific massacre in 70CE when Titus sacked Jerusalem and the temple destroyed.

 8. The Finishing of our Faith – Entry into Eternity.